 The Counselor Discover Energy Grant is also a new grant with the main focus on in-depth learning of the West-MEC Energy Program; participants engage in industry and educational tours.

-CENTRAL PROGRAM ENROLLMENT TIMELINE
+CENTRAL PROGRAM APPLICATION / ENROLLMENT RESOURCES

 CENTRAL PROGRAM INFORMATION